 Being the frugal-minded guy I am, I got to thinking about which teams could be considered the best at using their money.
 MLB does its best to create a level playing field for all teams, but let’s face it, small market teams or teams with owners not willing to part with their money are at a disadvantage.

-You might not have hundreds of millions to spend, but what we can apply to our own lives is that success isn’t always determined by how much you can spend, but by what you spend your money on.
+You might not have hundreds of millions to spend, but what we can apply to our own lives is that success isn’t always determined by how much you can spend but by what you spend your money on.
 It’s all about getting good value for your spending and good returns on any investments.

 Right off the bat here, you’ll find the teams paying the highest PPW in all of Major League Baseball, with a mixed back of success.
-Each team is in the top 10 for overall payroll for the past 5 years, but half are below-average teams in terms of the number of wins, not exactly getting a good value on their spending.
+Each team is in the top 10 for overall payroll for the past five years, but half are below-average teams in terms of the number of wins, not exactly getting a good value on their spending.

-For the Giants, this is likely due to the back end of some big contracts for players part of their run of three championships in 5 years in the early 2010s.
+For the Giants, this is likely due to the back end of some big contracts for players as part of their run of three championships in 5 years in the early 2010s.
 For the Tigers and Angels, it’s mostly large contracts that didn’t see the production needed to see success.
-When Albert Pujols hit the free agent market, the Angels gave him a HUGE contract, I believe at the time one of the largest contracts in baseball history (he’s since been passed by his teammate Mike Trout).
-Pujols hasn’t been the same player since leaving St. Louis and his contract alone is destroying LAA’s rankings here.
+When Albert Pujols hit the free agent market, the Angels gave him a HUGE contract, I believe at the time, one of the largest contracts in baseball history (he’s since been passed by his teammate Mike Trout).
+Pujols hasn’t been the same player since leaving St. Louis, and his contract alone is destroying LAA’s rankings here.

-The Dodgers, Yankees, and Red Sox are perpetual big market big spenders that are historically used to success and that trend is true recently as well.
-They are the top three in payroll and the Red Sox are the lowest in wins, but still ranked 6th.
+The Dodgers, Yankees, and Red Sox are perpetual big market big spenders that are historically used to success, and that trend is true recently as well.
+They are the top three in payroll, and the Red Sox are the lowest in wins but still ranked 6th.
 Here you can say that although they are spending a lot of money, they are spending it somewhat wisely and seeing good returns on their investments.

 For our next group, each team is still above average in spending.
 The interesting part here is that none of the teams’ win rank is better than their payroll rank.
 The Mariners, Rangers have the biggest gap between the money spent and the results in the standings, so they are definitely not getting good value\returns on their spending.

 The biggest offender is the Mariners, likely due to Robbie Cano (who would want THAT contract…oh wait….thanks a lot Brodie).
-Lucky for the Mets Cano’s contract is actually off the books this year, never has any fan base been so happy to have a star player nabbed for PEDs.
+Lucky for the Mets, Cano’s contract is actually off the books this year; never has any fan base been so happy to have a star player nabbed for PEDs.

 The Mets (LFGM!) and Jays aren’t too bad but should be looking to improve their spending.
 The Nationals and Cubs are actually doing pretty well.
 The Cubs are right on the mark actually and the Nats are very close.
 Overall, this group is good but not great.